davidjosearaujo/dissertation/docs/3GPP Specification/3GPP TS 23.316 V18.6.0.md

 	1. Upon receiving NAS Security Mode Complete, the AMF shall send an N2 Initial Context Setup Request message as defined in TS 38.413 and TS 29.413 including possibly as additional W-AGF specific parameter the RG Level Wireline Access Characteristics to the W-AGF.

 	2. W-AGF notifies to the AMF that the FN-RG context was created by sending a N2 Initial Context Setup Response

+13. **The AMF sends the N2 Downlink NAS transport with NAS Registration Accept message** (5GS registration result, 5G-GUTI, Equivalent PLMNs or SNPNs, Non-3GPP TAI, Allowed NSSAI, Rejected NSSAI, Configured NSSAI, 5GS network feature support, network slicing indication, Non-3GPP de-registration timer value, Emergency number lists, SOR transport container, NSSAI inclusion mode) **to the W-AGF**.

+14. The W-AGF sends a N2 Uplink NAS transport message, including a NAS Registration Complete message, back to the AMF when the procedure is completed.
+The W-AGF shall store the 5G-GUTI to be able to send it in potential later NAS procedures.

+15. The AMF performs step 23-24 in TS 23.502 [3] clause 4.2.2.2.2.